j201/sashimi/spec.md

 ##Scope

-A module has its own scope, and all expressions have their own scope, although this only should need to be created by the compiler for expressions that bind variables, such as function literals or let expressions.
+Files have their own scope, modules have their own scope, and all expressions have their own scope, although this only should need to be created by the compiler for expressions that bind variables, such as function literals or let expressions.
 Scope is lexical.

 ##Expressions